Wolf Money(portfolio update end Sept 2024)part 2

 Personally, I also don’t like the fact the company has been beating the “divestment drum” for far too long.
 Very little was done to divest their non core over the last two years.
 First, it build on expectations of an asset sale is imminent.
 What if it doesn’t happened for whatever reasons?
 The share price get punished for a non-event.
 Secondly, when one is trying to sell assets, no one goes through a loud hailer announcing that their assets are on sale.
 Potential buyers will drive a hard bargain to drive down the price of assets.
 It also affect the morale of the staffs of the affected subsidiary.
 An asset sale shouldn’t sound desperate.
 Thirdly, the involvement of too many bankers and deal makers.
 Last year group review should have incorporated an Australia business review rather than appointing another set of bankers to do a separate Australia review.
 All those money paid to those dealmakers are substantial figures which came out of shareholders’ pocket.
 Shareholders should also get a regular update from management regarding the sale of 4px to Cainiao which is long overdue.

-SingPost can also work on doing a reorganisation of its workforce in Singapore.
+SingPost can also work on a reorganisation of its workforce in Singapore.
 It is in my humble view hard to justify the current Singapore headcount.
-A reducing in C-Suite positions are also necessary.
+A reduction in C-Suite positions is also necessary.
 Last count there are 8 C-Suites at the group level excluding the C-suite positions at their Australia unit.
 One such example, without hurting anyone pride, why do you need a Singapore CEO position where the group CEO is base in Singapore?
 Can the group or international CEO take up the Singapore portfolio?
 There are definitely layers of fats at the top level.
 Just my thoughts as a shareholder.
 As usual no malice involved.
 Only a healthy business can supports healthy employment.
 SingPost has a competent group CEO.
 He has stabilised the situation at SingPost since he took over the leadership during the worst period in their corporate history, but more could be done to instil confidence among investors, selling SingPost as a different sort of “animal” from the past.

 Local revenue had fallen in term of packing order to a low 12% of total revenue.
 Singapore Post has closed a couple of post offices recently.
 Is it a sign they have come to their senses of the need to cut fixed costs associated with the post office business?
 I hope so.